 31 In the meantime His disciples urged Him, saying, “Rabbi, eat.”
 32 But He said to them, “I have food to eat of which you do not know.”
 33 Therefore the disciples said to one another, “Has anyone brought Him anything to eat?”
 34 Jesus said to them, “My food is to do the will of Him who sent Me, and to finish His work.

 Before the disciples came back, Jesus was tired and thirsty.
 Now that they had returned, rest and water was not prominent in His thinking.

 Verses 31-38 form a new scene.
-It is an interlude to explain the focus of Jesus to do the will of God to His disciples.
+It was an interlude for Jesus to explain to His disciples His focus on doing the will of God.

 In the meantime

-The “meantime” is the time between the woman’s return to her town and Jesus’ interchange with His disciples after they came back from searching for food.
+The “meantime” is the time between the woman’s leaving for her town and later return to the well with the townspeople—the time during which Jesus carried on an interchange with His disciples after they came back for searching for food.
+Jesus’ interchange with His disciples after they came back from searching for food.
 The word “meantime” stresses the interlude or an interval between events.